pombredanne/blackduck-scan-directguidance/README.md

 - Maven
 - NuGet

-Projects using one or more of the primary package managers can utilise all features as shown below, deployed as a GitHub Action and using a pre-built container downloaded in the run.
+Projects built with one or more of the primary package managers can utilise all features as shown below, deployed as a GitHub Action and using a pre-built container downloaded in the run.
 This deployment supports the calculation of upgrade guidance for direct dependencies which includes validation that all indirect (transitive) dependencies are also resolved by upgrade.
 It will optionally create a comment within a Pull Request or create fix PRs within commits/pushes for the vulnerable direct dependencies.